Setup an Automated Build using Jenkins and Artifactory

 • archiving binary modules

-The tutorial should take 2 hours to complete.
+This guide should take 1 hour to complete.

 Intended Audience